I spoke at a blogging event last night on a panel of 3 other bloggers.

 On the panel, we were from such a diverse range of backgrounds and of blogging niche’s and business styles.
 There I was in a long flowing dress with cowboy boots on, with Chyka from The Real Housewives of Melbourne sitting next to me in orange patent leather stilettos and a (super-creative and funny) craft blogger sitting on my other side.

-We were all talking about blogging and building a connection with our audience, but really, I was the only person talking about money and answering questions with profit in mind.
+We were all talking about blogging and building a connection with our audience, but really, I was the only person talking about money

 In Australia, talking about money can make people recoil as if it’s not spiritual enough to want to earn it or that a struggle for less is more altruistic than ease for more.
 I have noticed that business owners in the U.S are much more forward and comfortable talking about their financial successes.